ibexa/documentation-developer/docs/tutorials/platform_beginner/3_customize_the_front_page.md

 If you look back at the main layout template, you can see an empty `{% block content %}{% endblock %}` section (lines 52-53).
 This is where the `root_folder.html.twig` will be rendered.

-Refresh the page and you should now see the "Hello world" placed inside a complete, styled layout.
+Refresh the page and you should now see the "Hello world" placed inside a styled layout.

 ![Homepage with a Hello world](img/bike_tutorial_hello_world.png)